lkumarjain/shades-of-golang/intermediate/README.md

 ## why-goroutine-execution-did-not-complete

 In Go, application does not wait for all goroutines to complete before it exists.
 This is a most common mistake done by a developer in early days of learning Go.
 We can avoid this using WaitGroup a most common solution, it allows us to wait in the main for goroutines to complete.
 Another solution is to pass goroutine execution state using channel.

+## working-with-closed-channel

+Receiving from a closed channel is safe, whereas writing on closed channel throws a panic.
+Second value received from the channel, indicates that is there more moves to be received or not.
+This is a well-documented behavior, but it's not very intuitive for new Go developers who might expect the send behavior to be similar to the receive behavior.
+This is complex enough and needs quite a good amount of thought as this may be resolved with minor code change or may need change in design.

+## invalid-memory-address-or-nil-pointer-dereference

+Go developers many times faces the issue of [dereferencing](https://lkumarjain.blogspot.com/2020/01/why-calling-method-on-nil-struct.html) of a `nil` pointer.
+An uninitialized pointer is nil, and you can’t easily follow the nil pointer.
+If `x is nil`, an attempt to evaluate `*x` will cause a run-time panic.

+## the-trim-function

+The [Trim](https://golang.org/pkg/strings/#Trim), [Trim Left](https://golang.org/pkg/strings/#TrimLeft) and [Trim Right](https://golang.org/pkg/strings/#TrimRight) functions strip all Unicode code points contained in a cut-set.
+To strip a trailing string, you should make use of [Trim Suffix](https://golang.org/pkg/strings/#TrimSuffix) or [Trim Prefix](https://golang.org/pkg/strings/#TrimPrefix).